 - Desire to find out more about themselves

-What should you do if your child says they want to take a gap year?
+What should you do if your teen wants to take a gap year?

-Have a conversation – try to find out the underlying reasons why a child says they want to take a gap year.
-Here are some possible scenarios I have found in working with my clients:
+Have a conversation – try to find out the underlying reasons why your teen wants to take a gap year.
+Here are some possible scenarios I have found while working with my clients:

-- The thoughts of going to a big school is overwhelming to them
+- The thought of going to a big school is overwhelming

-- They are scared because they see all their friends knowing what they want to do for their future and they have no idea
+- They are scared because their friends have chosen a future path while they still have no idea

-- They fear they will apply and not get accepted anywhere
+- They fear they will apply to colleges and not get accepted into any of them

-- They have anxiety about the thought of having to pick a career and don’t know what options are right for them
+- They have anxiety about choosing a career and don’t know what options are suitable for them

-Would you prefer to talk to someone about how to help your child?
-Schedule some time with me by clicking here or give me a call at 678-761-3550.
-I would be happy to provide a free strategy session to help you determine the best plan of action for your child.
+Would you like to talk to someone about how to help your teen?
+Schedule a complimentary College Assessment Call with me here.
+I would be happy to help you determine the best plan of action.